davidakelley/MFSS/README.md

 This library uses [Armadillo](http://arma.sourceforge.net/).

-If you use this toolbox in preparing a publication, please cite "A Practitioner's Guide and Matlab Toolbox for Mixed Frequency State Space Models" by Scott Brave, Andrew Butters, and David Kelley.
+If you use this toolbox in preparing a publication, please cite

+Scott A. Brave, R. Andrew Butters, David Kelley (2022).
+A Practitioner's Guide and MATLAB Toolbox for Mixed Frequency State Space Models, _Journal of Statistical Software_, 104(10). doi:10.18637/jss.v104.i10

 For details on any references in the code, see this publication.